 Learning management systems are designed to make teaching and learning easier.
 But a slow, manual implementation process can hinder how teachers use their new district platform.

-Lisa Mancini, a seventh grade ELA teacher at Central Bucks School District, is piloting Canvas this year before her district’s full roll out.
+Lisa Mancini, a seventh grade ELA teacher at Central Bucks School District in Warrington, Pennsylvania, is piloting Canvas this year before her district’s full roll out.
 While Mancini is excited for her district to fully implement the platform next year, it’s taking her a lot of time and effort to transfer curricular materials.

 “I have to figure out how to take my content and use it on Canvas.
 I'm starting from scratch essentially,” said Mancini.

 “I feel like, right now, the transfer process is up to the teachers.
 We’re focusing more on the logistics of using Canvas, and not as much on the content and what you can do with it in the LMS.”

 Leslie Ceballos, an assistant principal at Allen Independent School District in Allen, Texas, had a similar experience when her district implemented Canvas.